SunenaB3504/CTET-Study/docs/API_DOCUMENTATION.md

 ### State Management

 The app uses React's built-in state management with `useState` hooks.
 State is managed at the App component level and passed down through props.
+User preferences and session progress can be optionally stored in localStorage for persistence across browser sessions.

 ### Data Sources

 - **Static Data**: Subject content, topics, and questions are stored in `/constants/` directory
-- **User Data**: Test results and progress are stored in component state (can be extended to localStorage/persistence)
+- **User Data**: Test results and progress are stored in component state and optionally in localStorage
+- **Client-Side Processing**: All analytics and personalization logic runs client-side without backend dependencies

 ## Error Handling